 Tolerance Without Sacrificing Conviction.
 Transcript of a lecture presented to 2,000 members of the Ahmadiyya Muslim Community, given at Carthage College in Kenosha, Wisconsin on August 12, 2000.
 Muslims from throughout the world were present.
 The lecture gives a partial history of the city of Zion, Illinois and of it's founder, Dr. John Alexander Dowie.
 (PDF file size: 120k)

-Against All The Gods Of Egypt, a detailed sermon outline on the plagues Jehovah sent to punish the land of Egypt and her gods during the time of Moses.
-Special emphasis is given to showing how each plague was a direct insult to certain gods in Egypt.
-(PDF file size: 596k)
+Against All The Gods Of Egypt (2nd edition, 2015).
+A six lesson series on the plagues Jehovah sent to punish the land of Egypt and her gods during the time of Moses.
+Special emphasis is given to showing how each plague was a direct insult to the gods in Egypt (56 pages with color photographs; PDF file size: 3.2MB).

 The Truth About Mormonism, the largest of all American cults, the Church of Jesus Christ of Latter-day Saints (the Mormons) has grown to a worldwide membership of over 11 million people -- yet it began in 1830 with just six members.
 This sixteen page booklet contains two sermon outlines on this cult.
 (PDF file size: 264k)